Get a 360-degree view of your organization’s health in our beta program

 These CEOs are not the only leaders feeling the downsides of remote operations.

 A Harvard Business Review survey from last summer found that 40% of 215 managers reported difficulties in leading a remote team during the pandemic.
-About the same proportion of managers said that they also believe remote workers tend to perform worse than those in the
+About the same proportion of managers said that they also believe remote workers tend to perform worse than those in the office and had doubts about the long-term commitment of these employees.

 A similar survey conducted by KRC Research and BCG found that more than a third of bosses felt that keeping employees engaged during remote work was challenging.